 - I like to use my mixer, it takes a bit longer, but I feel like the butter is better distributed in the long run.
 But you can always just use a pastry cutter or your fingers to mix.

 Look at those bodacious, beautiful, buttery crumbs!

-BAKERS TIP | Place crumb topping in fridge while making the cake batter, this will firm up the butter once again, so your crumb topping doesn’t melt into your cake while baking.
+KATHLEEN’S PRO TIP | Place crumb topping in fridge or freezer while making the cake batter, this will chill the butter once again, so your crumb topping doesn’t melt into your cake while baking.

 - I’ve made it both ways, with putting all of your dry ingredients first, then your butter, then your liquids and the end batter was the same, so whatever works best for you.